-PreReq: "C" or better in Math 25 or 25X or "C" or better in Math 26 or placement in Math 100; and Eng 21 or Eng 22 or ESL 15 or placement in Eng 100 or placement in Eng 102
+PreReq: "C" or better in Math 25 or "C" or better in Math 26 or placement in Math 100; and Eng 21 or Eng 22 or ESL 15 or placement in Eng 100 or placement in Eng 102

 Designed to acquaint non-science majors with mathematical reasoning and problem solving, and to expose students to the power and utility of mathematics through its relationship to the world.
-Foundation topics covered are problem solving, elementary logic, and numeration systems; additional topics may include one or more of the following areas: algebra, geometry, probability, and statistics.
+Foundation topics covered are problem solving, elementary logic, and numeration systems; additional topics may include one or more of the following areas: algebra, business math, counting theory, geometry, probability, statistics, and voting methods.
 Proofs and historical perspectives are included as appropriate.
 (3 lec hrs.)

-Math 107-Mathematics for Education I (4)
+Math 107-Mathematics for Education I (4) Deleted.